By the Region: Ten Perfect Places to Paddle Louisiana

 Bayou Bartholomew’s 365-mile path from the middle of Arkansas through Louisiana is said to be the longest bayou in North America.
 For an abbreviated experience, try an eight mile path through Morehouse Parish that tours a 1,000-year-old cypress swamp.
 Keep your eyes peeled for “The Castle”, an impressive hollowed-out cypress tree.

-Depending on seasonal water levels, Toro Creek in Sabine Parish offers easy to moderately difficult whitewater paddling.
+Depending on seasonal water levels, Toro Bayou in Sabine Parish offers easy to moderately difficult whitewater paddling.
 The fishing is excellent, so pack the rod and reel.

 Venture down one of the sites along the Atchafalaya Water Heritage Trail, including Bayou Plaquemine in Iberville Parish.
 Paddle along the bayou that early Louisiana explorer Iberville wrote about in his journal around the late 1660s.

 Tickfaw State Park near Springfield offers paddlers the opportunity to explore cypress and tupelo swamps, bottomland hardwoods and mixed pine and hardwood forests all on display for paddlers on the Tickfaw River.

 Get more information on these paddling trails, boating opportunities statewide and paddling outfitters to support your adventure.